kr-matthews/kr-matthews.github.io/README.md

 ### Features

-It contains a project gallery (portfolio) and a simple blog, among other things.
-More may be added later.
+It started as a project gallery (portfolio) and a simple blog.
+Since then, I've added a page about Rubik's Cubes, and a page about Vancouver.